-The MHPs authorization process must follow specific timelines.
-For a standard authorization, the MHP must decide based on your provider's request within 5 calendar days.
-If you or your provider request it, or if the MHP thinks it is in your interest to get more information from your provider, the timeline can be extended for up to an additional 14 calendar days.
-An example of when an extension might be in your interest is when the MHP thinks it might be able to approve your provider's request for treatment if they get additional information from your provider.
-If the MHP extends the timeline for the provider's request, the county will send you a written notice about the extension.
-You may ask the MHP for more information about its authorization process.
-Call your MHP to request additional information.
+If you or your provider request it, or if the mental health plan needs to get more information from your provider and provides justification for it, the timeline can be extended for up to an additional 14 calendar days.
+An example of when an extension might be needed is when the mental health plan thinks it might be able to approve your provider's request for treatment if they get additional information from your provider.
+If the mental health plan extends the timeline for the provider's request, the county will send you a written notice about the extension.